mancsedmon29/Web-Development-Projects/README.md

 - `color`: sets the text color to white (#fff).
 - `font-size`: sets the font size to 1rem.
 - `font-weight`: sets the font weight to 600.
-- `cursor`: sets the cursor to a pointer, indicating that the button is clickable.
+- `cursor`: sets the cursor to a pointer, indicating the button is clickable.
 - `outline`: removes any default outline from the button.
 - `border`: removes any border from the button.
 - `background`: sets the background color to a dark purple (#5e63ba).